To say I love fall is an understatement. I’m a basic fall betch who breaks out the sweaters and PSL the second September first rolls around.

 9. Bishop Creek Canyon

 Bishop fall colors are famous.
 Located over in Inyo County, you can find some of the best waterfalls, mountain resorts and alpine lakes in the whole state.
+North Lake Campground is a great option to stay with access to hiking trails like North Lake Road with some of the best leaf peeping.
 If you love hiking, Bishop is the place to visit!

 10. Lake Tahoe